ALWYNWU/GoCamp/README.md

 ## Intro

 - GoCamp is a full stack web app allows user to share campground, include position and pictures.
-User can creat, edit and delete their campground, and can leave reviews to campgrounds.
+User can create, edit and delete their campground, and can leave reviews to campgrounds.
 - GoCamp is developed based on Nodejs, backend uses Express as server and use Mongoose and MongoDB as ORM and database.
 Use Ejs as template engine.
 - GoCamp project follows MVC  architecture and RESTful API.
 - Complete authentication and authorization mechanisms, users cannot operate campground and comments created by others.
 Administrator can operate all campgrounds and reviews.